AdaCore/spark2014/docs/ug/en/tutorial.rst

 implementation of other subprograms.
 The precondition constrains the value of input parameters, while the postcondition states desired properties of the result of the function.
 See :ref:`Preconditions` and :ref:`Postconditions` for more details.
-Here, we can require in the precondition that callers of ``Search`` always pass a non-negative value for parameter ``Val``, and we can state that, when the search succeeds, the index returned points to the desired value in the array:
+Here, we can require in the precondition of ``Search`` in ``linear_search.ads`` that callers of ``Search`` always pass a non-negative value for parameter ``Val``, and we can state that, when the search succeeds, the index returned points to the desired value in the array:

 .. literalinclude:: /examples/linear_search_contract/linear_search.ads
    :language: ada